 Baileyville Benefit Basketball Tournament and Fundraiser in Seneca, KS

-Each winter, hundreds gather to participate in a tournament and auction that raises money to help local families in medical need.
-In 2018, $130,000 was raised and split between four deserving families.
+Each winter, hundreds gather to participate in a basketball and volleyball tournament and auction to raise money that helps local families in need.
+In 2018, $130,000 was raised and split between four deserving Kansas families.

 Many towns use fireworks and parades to celebrate the Fourth of July, but in Sterling the holiday also includes decorating and racing Kansas Box turtles.
-Don’t worry, no animals are harmed in the celebration – all decorations are removable.
+Grant winnings were used by Sterling’s volunteer fire department.

 Annual Threshing Bee in Donnelly, MN

-Threshing is the act of separating the edible part of grain from its chaff.
-To honor Donnelly’s history of agriculture, the annual Threshing Bee celebration includes threshing competitions, antique tractor pulls and live chain saw carving.
+To honor Donnelly’s history of agriculture, the annual Threshing Bee celebration includes threshing competitions, antique tractor pulls, and live chain saw carving.

 King Turkey Day in Worthington, MN

-This long-standing tradition celebrates the abundance of wild turkeys in the area.
+This long-standing tradition celebrates the abundance of wild turkeys in southern Minnesota.
 Each year, turkeys from Worthington and Cuero, Texas race for the title of the Great Gobbler Gallop.

-For nearly 30 years, this three-weekend festival has turned Garrison into a quaint Victorian town of the Charles Dickens era.
-The event features rides on a horse-drawn carriages or an authentic English double decker bus, plus a lighted parade and a live performance of A Christmas Carol.
+For nearly 30 years, this three-weekend festival turns Garrison into the Christmas Capitol of North Dakota.
+The event features horse-drawn carriages, an authentic English double decker bus, a lighted parade and live performances of A Christmas Carol.

 Authentic Danish Windmill in Kenmare, ND

 Built in 1902 by a Danish immigrant farmer, this beautiful windmill fell victim to arson in the winter of 2019.
-Since then, the community’s park district has been working to restore the town’s valued landmark.
+Since then, the community’s park district has raised funds to restore the town’s valued landmark.

 Pelican Pete in Pelican Rapids, MN

-Pelican Pete is a 15.5-foot statue that was built in 1957 and holds the title of world’s largest pelican.
+Pelican Pete is a 15-foot-6-inch statue that was built in 1957 and holds the title of world’s largest pelican.
 Pete is an area landmark and frequent photo-op for tourists.

 Willie Walleye in Baudette, MN

-Willie the Walleye is a 40-foot, 2.5-ton fish that was built in 1957 and has come to symbolize the Lake of the Woods area that is heavily trafficked by local and traveling anglers.
-Willie serves as the backdrop for many traveler’s photos.
+Willie the Walleye is a 40-foot, 2.5-ton fish that was built in 1957 and has come to symbolize the Lake of the Woods, an area that is heavily trafficked by local and traveling anglers.

 Avenue of Flags in Holstein, IA